feranto/WhatTheHack-Student/README.md

 # Challenge Set 4: Scale and High Availability

-## Challenges:
+### Challenges:

 - Scale the Web app to 2 instances
-  - **oo** This should be done by modifying the YAML file for the Web app and re-deploying it.
+  -  This should be done by modifying the YAML file for the Web app and re-deploying it.
 - Scale the API app to 4 instances
-  - **oo** This should be done through the Kubernetes dashboard or with kubectl so you can highlight the difference between imperative change and declarative change 4
+  -  This should be done through the Kubernetes dashboard or with kubectl so you can highlight the difference between imperative change and declarative change 4
 - Watch the ReplicaSets and Pods pages in the dashboard to see how they change.
-  - **oo** You will find an error occurs because the cluster does not have enough resources to support that many instances.
+  -  You will find an error occurs because the cluster does not have enough resources to support that many instances.
-  - **oo** There are two ways to fix this: increase the size of your cluster or decrease the resources needed by the deployments.
+  -  There are two ways to fix this: increase the size of your cluster or decrease the resources needed by the deployments.
 - To fully deploy the application, you will need 4 instances of the API app running and 2 instances of the Web app.
-  - **oo**** Hint:** If you fixed the issue above correctly, you should be able to do this with the resources of your original cluster.
+  - ** Hint:** If you fixed the issue above correctly, you should be able to do this with the resources of your original cluster.
 - When your cluster is fully deployed, browse to the &quot;/stats.html&quot; page of the web application.
-  - **oo** Keep refreshing to see the API app&#39;s host name keep changing between the deployed instances.
+  -  Keep refreshing to see the API app&#39;s host name keep changing between the deployed instances.
 - Scale the API app back down to 1, and immediately keep refreshing the &quot;/stats.html&quot; page.
-  - **oo** You will notice that without any downtime it now directs traffic only to the single instance left.
+  -  You will notice that without any downtime it now directs traffic only to the single instance left.

 # Challenge Set 5: Deploy MongoDB to AKS

-## Challenges:
+### Challenges:

 - Deploy a MongoDB container in a pod for v2 of the FabMedical app
 - **Hint:** Check out the Docker Hub container registry and see what you can find.